cubangnocchi/Pro001/README.md

 > Nuclear winter is hard, let's see if getting inside that bunker will help...
-**DOWN STAIRS, BUNKER** is a multiplayer game where you and your friends will have to explore, try to survive and arrive to the next level in a procedurally generated bunker builded like a maze full of puzzle-like challenges where teamwork is needed.
+**DOWN STAIRS, BUNKER** is a multiplayer game where you and your friends will have to explore, try to survive, and arrive at the next level in a procedurally generated bunker built like a maze full of puzzle-like challenges where teamwork is needed.

 ## How to run it:
 > ⚠️ *Currently in development; there is nothing to run yet.*